 We’ve found 6 essential categories that fit together to affect your full-body health.
 This total health score then affects all aspects of how you feel, including whether you are likely to gain bodyfat.
 Figuring out how they all fit together has taken almost a decade, but is now available in the Health Score.

 There are many possible causes for gaining bodyfat or becoming overweight.
-You should start by figuring out which of these has been affecting you personally the most in recent years.
+You should start by looking at all your data and figuring out which of these has been affecting you personally the most in recent years.
 Starting to track all these different aspects of your health is one way to quickly identify the culprit.
 Often it can be obvious from less than a few weeks of the data!
-Sometimes, even just fixing these one or two things can start to show incredible results.
+Sometimes, even just fixing these one or two root issues can start to show incredible results.

 If you gained 2 pounds of bodyfat, then possibly you have just been eating too much recently and need to adjust your diet to get it back down.
 However, if you have gained 10 or 20 pounds recently, then something deeper has gone wrong that should be urgently figured out and reversed.

 If your sleep grade is always an F, then all the workouts in the world won’t help, and may even make the issues of your stress & cortisol levels worse.
 If you are only walking 1,000 steps a day, then that could be part of the problem.
 Maybe you are constantly stressed and overworked.
 Probably it isn’t just one thing, but a unique blend of two or three that are the most urgent.

 Based on the actual data from people taking photos of their food, we have also realized that in 99% of cases, nutrition has a lot of room for improvement.
 Unless you have a rare disease, the answer is generally some combination of those items.
 It is usually not your genetics or “slow metabolism” or other commonly blamed culprits, but generally something within your control.